 COMPASS aims to establish a network of school campuses throughout the communities of British Columbia.
 Our mission is to provide an innovative approach to affordable, full-time, in-person, community-based, biblical-worldview, liberal arts education to children in grades K through 12.

-Our students are instructed and mentored full-time and in-person by our Christian teachers as they pursue their courses of study both individually and in community.
+Our students are instructed and mentored full-time and in-person by our Christian teachers as they pursue their courses of study both individually and in the community.

-COMPASS Community Learning Centres is a unique alternative distinct from government schools, private schools, distance learning and homeschooling.
+COMPASS Community Learning Centres is a unique alternative distinct from government schools, private schools, distance learning, and homeschooling.